fmselab/codecover2/README.md

 This is the updated version of the original codecover that can still be found at <http://codecover.org/>

-The codecover2:
+Codecover2:
 * works with the latest version of eclipe (feb 19 is 4.10.0 but we will keep it updated)
 * requires the workspace compiled with Java 1.8
-* requires Subclipse (it can be found in the Eclipse Marketplace)
+* requires Subclipse (it can be found in the Eclipse Marketplace here: <https://marketplace.eclipse.org/content/subclipse>

 ## People involved